pneyrinck/corecontrol/README.md

 The Core Control system connects things to be controlled by other things over a network.
 For example, audio mixer software can be adjusted by a hardware control surface with knobs and sliders.
 Or a virtual reality glove can control a surgical instrument.
 Core Control provides simple, flexible, fast messaging with the new CC protocol that is backwards compatibile with OSC (open Sound Control) protocol.
 The Core Control system and the new CC protocol are like OSC on steroids.
 Core Control is flexible and powerful so that anything can control anything.
 The Core Control open source code makes it easy to implement modules that communicate CC protocol and OSC protocol.

-###### CC Protocol
+#### CC Protocol

 While Core Control supports OSC protocol, it provides the new CC message protocol which solves limitations of OSC.
 CC protocol messages for realtime control can be very small no matter how complex of a system is built.
 CC messages can be binary or text and can be sent over a wire using any transport layer such as UDP, TCP, Websockets, and MIDI Sysex.
 CC messages support modularity so you can build systems in pieces that can be re-used and shared.
 CC messages provide for  control metadata for dynamic remote control user interfaces.
-CC messages describe control properties so that control messages can be adapted to other protocols at runtime.
+CC messages describe control properties so that control messages can be adapted to other data models and protocols at runtime.

 To help illustrate Core Control, we will start with OSC messaging because you might be familiar with OSC already.
 Here is a some example C code to send OSC messages with Core Control: